saurabh-gawade-29/The-Perfect-Guess/README.md

 ## Basic Rules

 - First Enter any number between 1 to 100
-- Then CLI response as per you enter a number
+- Then CLI response as per your response
-- Chose next number based on response
+- Chose next number based on CLI response
 - Repeat this step until you choose correct number